 Lounges vs. lines: Testing travel with and without perks

-Summer travelers may well find themselves stuck in long security lines and squeezed into cramped seats.
-For frequent travelers, or those who can and want to pay extra, perks are available including upgrades to first-class seats, airport lounges and free food.
+Orlando, Fla. a Summer travelers may well find themselves stuck in long security lines and squeezed into cramped seats.

 Comments